 PPI Claims – Could I get a refund?
 If so how much?

-- This money is sent directly to you in most cases.
-You only pay our fees after you have received your refund, and at 25% plus VAT (which is 30% all in), we are less than many of our competitors.
-Consumer Savings Network are a customer focused company, big enough to manage your claims and deal with the largest organisations whilst small enough to give you the care, advice and attention you deserve.
+- The money is sent directly to you in most cases.
+You only pay our fee after you have received your compensation.
+And at only 20% plus VAT (which is 24% all in), we are less than many of our competitors.
+Consumer Savings Network are a customer focused company.
+Our Director has been actively involved in processing PPI claims since the PPI scandal first broke in 2009.
+We have the experience and relationships already well established to manage your claims and deal with the largest banking and lending organisations, whilst small enough to give you the care, advice and attention you deserve.

 What is Payment Protection Insurance, (PPI)?

-- Payment Protection Insurance (PPI) is a form of insurance that guarantees partial repayment of monthly loan, mortgage or credit/ store card fees, for usually up to a year in the event you are made redundant or lose employment from sickness.
+- Payment Protection Insurance (PPI) is a form of insurance that guarantees partial repayment of your debt.
+It generally covers up to a year of repayments if you are made redundant or lose employment from sickness.

-- PPI is known by many different names, usually dependent on the company providing them.You may recognize them as, Accident Sickness and Unemployment cover (ASU), Life & Accident, Sickness and Unemployment Cover, Mortgage Payment Protection Insurance (MPPI) and Personal Loan Protection.
+- PPI is known by many different names, usually created by the company providing it.
+Some examples are; Accident, Sickness and Unemployment cover (ASU), Card Repayment Protection Cover(CRP), and Mortgage Payment Protection Insurance (MPPI).

-- Payment Protection Insurance has been mis-sold by many lending institutions because they failed to fully explain the additional costs, or failed to check if it was even beneficial to the client, for example, people with good sick pay benefits from work generally don’t need PPI.
-Also if you had alternative income support like savings.
-This is why over £20 Billion has been awarded in refunds to clients thus far.
+- PPI was mis-sold by lending institutions because they failed to fully explain the costs, or check suitability.
+For example, people with good sick pay benefits from work generally didn’t need PPI.
+Also, those that have alternative income support, like savings or family.
+This is why over £47 Billion has been awarded in refunds to clients thus far.